 TANIMA AHMED, PH.D.

 I have a Ph.D. in economics from the American University in Washington, DC, USA.
-I received my MS in Economics with Chancellor Gold Medal in 2013 and a BS, Summa Cum Claude, and Vice-Chancellor Gold Medal, in Economics in 2011 from North South University, Bangladesh.
+I received my MS in Economics with Chancellor Gold Medal and BS in Economics, Summa Cum Laude, with Vice-Chancellor Gold Medal from North South University, Bangladesh.

 My research focuses on applied microeconomics, including development economics, gender economics, labor economics, and impact evaluation.
-I am currently working as a Research Analyst at the South Asia Gender Innovation Lab and as a Data Management Assistant at the Enterprise Analysis Unit, World Bank, Washington, DC.
+I am currently working as a Consultant at the South Asia Gender Innovation Lab; Enterprise Analysis; and Sexual Orientation and Gender Identity units of the World Bank, Washington, DC.
 I have also worked in various research institutes and have experience with mixed-method research, proposal writing, survey designs, field surveys, and data analysis.
-I have policy-related research experience on development issues like hunger, seasonal poverty, urban poverty, education, agriculture, local governance, and the effect of random as well as systemic shocks on the poor.
+I have policy-related research experience on development issues like unpaid work, gender inequalities, hunger, seasonal poverty, urban poverty, education, agriculture, local governance, and the effect of random as well as systemic shocks on the poor.